FIameCaster/prism-code-editor/react-package/README.md

 - `history: EditHistory`: Allows you to clear the history or navigate it.
 - `folding: ReadOnlyCodeFolding`: Allows access to the full unfolded code and to toggle folded ranges.

+## Utilities

+The `prism-react-editor/utils` entry point exports various utilities for inserting text, changing the selection, finding token elements, and more.

 ## Prism

 The Prism instance used by this library is exported from `prism-react-editor/prism`.
 This allows you to add your own Prism grammars or perform syntax highlighting outside of an editor.
 All modules under `prism-react-editor/prism` can run outside the browser in for example Node.js to do syntax highlighting on the server.
-[API docs](https://prism-code-editor.netlify.app/api/modules/prism).
+Check the [working with prism](https://prism-code-editor.netlify.app/guides/working-with-prism) guide for more info.

 ## Languages